Want to install a dimmer switch without getting lost in wiring diagrams? Good news. It’s simpler than it looks.

 If the dimmer feels hot:

-- Check wattage load
+• Check the wattage load

-- Ensure airflow around the box
+• Make sure there’s airflow around the box

-- Consider upgrading to higher-capacity dimmer
+• Consider a higher-capacity dimmer

 If nothing turns on: